g-leech/argmin-gravitas/_posts/2022-07-06-stevie-wonder.markdown

 categories: music, culture, rationality
 ---

-Stevie Wonder is known first for sappy shit.
+Stevie Wonder is known first of all as a supplier of catchy sappy shit.
 But about once per album he _goes hard_, is intense or fresh or philosophically savoury.

 ## _Superstition_: against fake frameworks
 https://www.lesswrong.com/posts/wDP4ZWYLNj7MGXWiW/in-praise-of-fake-frameworks